 Michael S. Weiss, the Company's Secretary, is a Senior Managing Director of Paramount Capital, Inc., the placement agent for the Company's private placement of its Series A Preferred Stock (the "Placement Agent").
 See "Recent Developments."
-Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent, of VentureTek, L.P., a principal stockholder of the Company, and of Investments.
+Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent and of Investments.